Friendships are valuable, and it is helpful to recognize and understand, “what are the 3 types of friendships”.

 As I journey through life my friends have brought great joy in the good times and comfort in the hard times.

-Regardless of which of the 3 types of friendships you encounter, their presence makes life better.
+Regardless of which of the 3 types of friendships you encounter, friends make life better.

 If you are struggling with friendship and want to make friendships stronger, understanding the 3 types of friendships will help you become a better friend!